ChiragGupta16/Chat-With-PDF/README.md

 ◾ Created a robust pipeline using Hugging Face transformers and LaMini-T5-738M model, enabling accurate responses to user queries.<br>
 ◾ Implemented a user-friendly chatbot interface with Streamlit, allowing users to interact with the system seamlessly and gain insights from complex logistics data.

-## To run it, simply run command "streamlit run app.py"
+## To run it, simply open command prompt and type "streamlit run app.py"